Baby bottle: Age-appropriate use

 Nipples (teats) are typically subdivided by flow rate, with the slowest flow rate recommended for premature infants and infants with feeding difficulties.
 However, flow rates are not standardised and vary considerably between brands.

+When the infant is held in someone's arms while being bottle-fed, it receives physical contact, not as close as during breastfeeding, but more than when the bottle is given while lying in bed.
+Lying on its back, the infant is more likely to choke and misses out on the physical contact that is so important for its development.

 The NHS recommends a sippy cup or beaker be introduced by 6 months and the use of bottles discontinued by 1 year.
 The AAP recommends that the cup be introduced by one year of age and that the use of the bottle by discontinued by 18 months.

 The use of bottles is discouraged beyond two years of age by most health organisations as prolonged use can cause tooth decay.
 Early childhood caries (ECC) is also a concern when considering how long breastfeeding should continue.